lupyuen/lupyuen.github.io/src/flash.md

         --baud-rate 115200
     ```

+    Note: The USB Serial Port on macOS won't connect to BL602 at 1 Mbps.
+Connect at a lower speed like 115.2 kbps.

 1.  `blflash` doesn't support compiling Device Trees into binary format.

     It uses a hard-coded binary Device Tree located here...